-A two-time All-American at Georgia, Samara has 25 years of experience competing and coaching at the national, collegiate and professional levels.
+A two-time All-American at Georgia, Samara has over 25 years of experience competing and coaching at the national, collegiate and professional levels.
 Samara spent five years competing and coaching on the USTA/WTA/LTA Pro tour before coaching stops at Colorado, Louisiana-Lafayette and West Virginia.

 "I am beyond excited to join the Badger family," Samara said.
 "Madison has always held a special place in my heart from my playing days at UGA.
 I want to thank Coach Alvarez and his entire staff for believing in me.